Born under 'the moon and the stars' in 1892

 Geoff not only pioneered Petit Verdot in Australia, he was the first to introduce the Southern French variety Tannat to McLaren Vale.

-In 2021, Geoff celebrates his 50th vintage – a fitting half century for the accomplished cricketer and dogged batsman.
+In 2021, Geoff celebrated his 50th vintage – a fitting half century for the accomplished cricketer and dogged batsman.

 1989 – present